HankB-o-t/git-upload/README.md

 # IMPORTANT THING:

-Git is an version source control, and isn't from GitHub, Git was developed by Linus Torvalds and GitHub is a host for proyjects that can be uploaded with git, so, they aren't the same thing
+Git is an version source control, and it isn't from GitHub, Git was developed by Linus Torvalds and GitHub is a host for projects that can be uploaded with git, so, they aren't the same thing

 ## First of all, you will need to know you need to have git installed in your pc, if you have it, let's continue